SnapperGee/mongo-social/README.md

 #### `/api/thoughts/:id`

-- A **GET** request to this endpoint get's the thought with the ID provided via the request URL `id` parameter.
+- A **GET** request to this endpoint gets the thought with the ID provided via the request URL `id` parameter.
 - A **PUT** request to this endpoint updates the thought with the ID provided via the request URL `id` parameter.
   - the request body `user`, `reactions`, and `thoughtText` property update each respective property of the thought.
 - A **DELETE** request to this endpoint deletes the thought with the ID provided via the request URL `id` parameter.